-Siemens excludes all warranty and liability claims in respect of or in connection with any applications subsequently installed by the customer and any software not included in the original delivery package.
+BenQ Mobile excludes all warranty and liability claims in respect of or in connection with any applications subsequently installed by the customer and any software not included in the original delivery package.
 This also applies to functions enabled subsequently at the customer's instigation.
 The purchaser bears sole risk for the loss of, damage to, and any defects arising in, this device or the applications and for any direct damage or consequential damage of whatever nature resulting from the use of this application.
 For technical reasons, such applications and subsequent enabling of certain functions are lost in the event of the device being replaced/re-supplied and may be lost if it is repaired.
 In such cases, the buyer is required to download or enable the application again.
 Please ensure that your phone has Digital Rights Management (DRM) so that downloaded applications are protected from unauthorised reproduction.
 These applications are then exclusively intended for your phone and cannot be transferred from this even to create a backup.
-Siemens offers no warranty or guarantee nor does it accept any liability for the customer's ability to download or enable applications again or to do so free of charge.
-We recommend that you carry out a backup from time to time of the applications on your Windows® PC using the Siemens Data Exchange Software (to download from the Internet: www.siemens.com/ax75
+BenQ Mobile offers no warranty or guarantee nor does it accept any liability for the customer's ability to download or enable applications again or to do so free of charge.
+We recommend that you carry out a backup from time to time of the applications on your Windows® PC using the Mobile Phone Manager Software.
+You can download the latest version from the Internet: www.BenQ-Siemens.com/af51